+Storage can be an issue when using VMware snapshots.
 The size of a snapshot file can never exceed the size of the original disk file.
-Any time a disk block is changed, the snapshot is created in the delta file and updated as changes are made.
-If you changed every single disk block on your server after taking a snapshot, your snapshot would still be the same size as your original disk file.
+Any time you change a disk block, the system creates the snapshot in the delta file and updates it as changes are made.
+If you change every single disk block on your server after taking a snapshot, your snapshot would still be the same size as your original disk file.

-On the other hand, servers with mostly static content and fewer disk writes, such as Web and application servers, will grow at a much slower rate.
-When you create multiple snapshots, new delta files are created and the previous delta files become read-only.
+On the other hand, servers with mostly static content and fewer disk writes, such as web and application servers, grow at a much slower rate.
+When you create multiple snapshots of these servers, new delta files are created and the previous delta files become read-only.
 With multiple snapshots, each delta file can potentially grow as large as the original disk file.

 Different types of snapshot files

-The options for quiesce and memory are either 1 for yes or 0 for no. Choosing 1 will quiesce file system writes before taking the snapshot.
-Choosing 1 for memory will snapshot the VM's memory state.
+The options for quiesce and memory are either 1 for yes or 0 for no. Choosing 1 halts file system writes before taking the snapshot.
+Choosing 1 for memory takes a snapshot of the VM's memory state.
 If you create multiple snapshots, the previous snapshots become read-only once the new snapshot is created.

-You can delete or revert to snapshots using either the vSphere Client or the vmware-cmd command line utility.
-Snapshot Manager in the vSphere Client offers more flexibility and is easier to use than the vSphere CLI.
-One important distinction between the "Revert to Snapshot" option in the vSphere Client and the Snapshot Manager is that revert simply takes you back to the last snapshot taken, while Snapshot Manager gives you the flexibility to choose a specific snapshot to revert to.
-This is called "Go To" in Snapshot Manager.
+You can delete or revert to snapshots using either the vSphere Client or the vmware-cmd command-line utility.
+Snapshot Manager in the vSphere Client offers more flexibility and is easier to use than vSphere CLI.
+One important distinction between the Revert to Snapshot option in the vSphere Client and the Snapshot Manager is that revert simply takes you back to the last snapshot you took, whereas Snapshot Manager gives you the flexibility to choose a specific snapshot to revert to.
+This is called Go To in Snapshot Manager.

-If you use vmware-cmd, the syntax is vmware-cmd removesnapshots, which removes all snapshots, or vmware-cmd revertsnapshot, which reverts the VM to the parent of the "You are here" state.
-This parent may not necessarily be the last snapshot that was taken.
-If you need to remove or revert to specific snapshots you must use the vSphere Client instead.
+If you use vmware-cmd, the syntax is vmware-cmd removesnapshots, which removes all the snapshots, or vmware-cmd revertsnapshot, which reverts the VM to the parent of the You are here state.
+This parent might not necessarily be the last snapshot that was taken.
+If you must remove or revert to specific snapshots, use the vSphere Client instead.